imaginestudio-ai/golang-ninja/Building-Modern-CLI-Applications-in-Go/README.md

-# Building Modern CLI Applications in Go
+# Modern CLI Applications in Go

 This is the code repository for [Building Modern CLI Applications in Go](https://www.imaginedevops.io/product/building-modern-cli-applications-in-go/9781804611654?utm_source=github&utm_medium=repository&utm_campaign=9781804611654), published by ImagineDevOps .